tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

   ![hvplot_all_actions.png](Images/hvplot_all_actions.gif)

-Ask for any questions before continuing to the student activity.
+Ask for any questions before moving on.

 ---